 Things That People Struggle With

-There are some common elements of archery that beginners struggle with.
+There are some common elements of archery that beginners struggle with (for example judging the distance to the target).
 Namely, these are:

 - Being consistent with their form